cinnData/PythonBootcamp/Lectures/[PY-05] Control statements.md

 PASS
 ```

+Note that the `else` line is not indented, meaning that it starts a new statement, even if this new statement must be included in the same input as the `if`statement to make sense.

-Note that the `else` statement is not indented.
-A further refinement, the if-elif-else conditional, admits more than two actions.
+A further refinement, the **if-elif-else conditional**, admits more than two actions.
 In Python, `elif` means 'else if'.
 The syntax, for a conditional with a single `elif` statement, would be as follows.

 ```
 if condition1: